 Serifs were believed to have originated in the Latin Alphabet with words carved into stone in Roman Antiquity.
-The Roman letter outlines were first painted onto stone, and the stone carvers followed the brush marks which which flared at stroke ends and corners, creating serifs.
+The Roman letter outlines were first painted onto stone, and the stone carvers followed the brush marks, which flared at stroke ends and corners, creating serifs.

 The origin of Sans-serif fonts

 Sans-serif letters began to appear in printed media as early as 1805.
 They were popular due to their clarity and legibility in advertising and display use when printed very large or very small.